 Displaying your latest blog post on your homepage will let visitors know what’s on your mind and stay informed with the latest news about your brand.

-Last but not least, share your affiliations like where you’re book is featured, if you’re written articles for other websites and your publisher logo.
+Last but not least, share your affiliations like where you’re book is featured, if you’ve written articles for other websites, and your publisher logo.

 Wrapping Up The 8 Things To Put On Your Site’s Homepage

-If you need help setting up your website, feel free to contact me so we can work on it together!
+If you need help setting up your website, feel free to contact me, I’d be happy to set up your website for you!